-&lt;sup>546 Duke 2017 Comments at 15-16; EEI 2017 Comments at 50; ISO-NE 2017 Comments at 33-35; NYISO 2017 Comments at 32-34; Xcel 2017 Comments at 16.
+546 Duke 2017 Comments at 15-16; EEI 2017 Comments at 50; ISO-NE 2017 Comments at 33-35; NYISO 2017 Comments at 32-34; Xcel 2017 Comments at 16.

-Enforcement hotline and the FPA section 206 process-and that Commission audits review the interconnection process.
-Xcel also argues that the NOPR proposal does not account for regions with fewer requests or delays caused by changes in study assumptions, negotiation of contractual language, or interpretation of technical study results.
-Xcel states that, if the Commission proceeds with this proposal, it should limit the LGIP requirements to providing a written description of the cause of the delay.
-Some commenters consider currently available information to be sufficient for 302. interconnection customers.
-Duke asserts that the LGIP already requires transmission providers to inform interconnection customers about the causes of study delays and schedule revisions.
-Indicated NYTOs state that NYISO currently provides sufficient interconnection study information on its public website and to interconnection customers, and NYISO updates its Transmission Planning Advisory Committee on the status of all pending large generator facility interconnections.
-Indicated NYTOs also state that NYISO updates its OASIS with additional information as to where an interconnection
+Xcel states that delays are often caused by interconnection customer actions and 301. minor disputes between interconnection customers and transmission providers, but there is no evidence that transmission providers are being opaque or have not provided sufficient justifications for delays.
+Xcel notes that interconnection customers can challenge unreasonable delays through a variety of means-including the Commission's Enforcement hotline and the FPA section 206 process-and that Commission audits review the interconnection process.551 Xcel also argues that the NOPR proposal does not account for regions with fewer requests or delays caused by changes in study assumptions, negotiation of contractual language, or interpretation of technical study results.
+Xcel states that, if the Commission proceeds with this proposal, it should limit the LGIP requirements to providing a written description of the cause of the delay.552 302.
+Some commenters consider currently available information to be sufficient for interconnection customers.553 Duke asserts that the LGIP already requires transmission providers to inform interconnection customers about the causes of study delays and schedule revisions.554 Indicated NYTOs state that NYISO currently provides sufficient interconnection study information on its public website and to interconnection customers, and NYISO updates its Transmission Planning Advisory Committee on the status of all pending large generator facility interconnections.555 Indicated NYTOs also state that NYISO updates its OASIS with additional information as to where an interconnection request is situated in the study process and which studies have been completed.556 Additionally, Indicated NYTOs state that interconnection customers receive more detailed information directly throughout the study process.557 Xcel indicates interconnection customers currently have sufficient transparency regarding the causes of delays and that any delays are discussed directly with the customer.
+Xcel states that if the customer does not understand the cause of a delay, it can ask the transmission provider for clarification.558